1. Club competitions are open to members only.

 2. Entry to all club competitions is free, except for normal table money.

 3. Where competitions run “over the year” the year is from 1st April to 31st March.

-3. Substitutes are not allowed in all pairs competitions or the Julian Hunt Cup and all single session teams events.
+3. Substitutes are not allowed in all pairs competitions or the Julian Hunt Cup and all single session teams events, including the Channer Cup.

 4. Appeal times for all events will normally be 11pm one week after the event.